seihyoung/dfuc2024/README.md

 and (e) is the XOR calculation between (c) and (d), indicating the similarity between the ground truth and predicted masks.

 Please note the <b>visualize.ipynb</b> file for examples.
-You can also find more diverse visualizations in <b>tools/visualize.py</b>.

 <img src="outputs/image.jpg" alt="Alt text" width="600" height="500">